Air Force Three: Incidents

 In August 2014, Secretary John Kerry's plane broke down in Honolulu, Hawaii, due to an electrical problem.
 In October 2014, Secretary Kerry's plane broke down in Vienna, Austria.

 In January 2024, Secretary Antony Blinken was required to change planes in Davos due to a "critical failure" from an oxygen leak.

-In February 2025, Air Force Three returned to Washington, D.C. after experiencing a "mechanical problem" while en route to Munich.
+In February 2025, Air Force Three returned to Washington, D.C. after experiencing a "mechanical problem" while carrying Secretary Marco Rubio en route to Munich.

-In popular culture

-In the television series Madam Secretary, Elizabeth McCord is selected as Secretary of State after her predecessor, Vincent Marsh, is assassinated by an airplane crash of Air Force Three, en route to Venezuela.